FJFehr/FJFehr.github.io/_posts/2025-02-25-research-internship-at-amazon-berlin.md

 permalink: /fablogio/research-internship-at-amazon-berlin/
 ---

+**TL;DR** My time living in Berlin and working with Amazon was tough but really fulfilling and rewarding.
+I have a huge appreciation for the team for the opportunity!

 <figure>
   <img src="/assets/images/berlin/wall.jpeg" alt="Berlin Wall" style="width: 100%;">
-  <figcaption style="text-align: center; font-size: 14px; color: gray;">Mauerpark Berlin</figcaption>
+  <figcaption style="text-align: center; font-size: 14px; color: gray;">Mauerpark, Berlin: I captured a little culture at the wall. </figcaption>
 </figure>

-**TL;DR** My time living in Berlin and working with Amazon was tough but really fulfilling and rewarding.
-I have a huge appreciation for the team for the opportunity!

 I will write this in 3 parts: the **challenges**, my **growth**, and finally, my **appreciation** for the team.